reesejethier/TopMarks-Project/README.md

-# publicProjects
+# TopMarks
-This is where all personal projects will be uploaded for possible prospective employers.
-There are currently no projects available to the public, please check back soon!
+This is a project designed by myself and four other students.
+This is a simulation of an interactive Grade-Calculating application with many useful features for students to navigate their course grades.